nodeontrain/nodeontrain.xyz/tuts/some_structure.md

 </body>
 {% endhighlight %}

-To take advantage of the upcoming style elements, we’ll add some extra elements to the `public/partials/static_pages/home.html` view.
+To take advantage of the upcoming style elements, we'll add some extra elements to the `public/partials/static_pages/home.html` view.

 {% highlight html %}
 <div class="center jumbotron">